Bi-national electricity transmission facility

 In the UK, the project will involve the excavation of a transition joint pit (TJP) at Cambois, south of the River Wansbeck, through which the subsea cables will be connected to the HVDC onshore underground cables.

 The converter station will cover an area of approximately 5ha near Brock Lane in East Sleekburn.
 The converter station and ancillary buildings will be constructed with steel frames and clad with metal.
-The buildings will rise to a height of not more than 25m.
+The buildings will rise to a height of no more than 25m.

 The converter station will be connected to the new gas-insulated switchgear (GIS) substation, proposed to be built and operated by National Grid Electricity Transmission (NGET), via six 400kV HVAC cables.
 The GIS substation is proposed to be constructed adjacent to the existing Blyth substation.
+It will use 220t transformers that were manufactured in Sweden by ABB Transformers Ludvika.

 The onshore cable in Norway will pass through a micro tunnel and a conventional tunnel from Hylsfjorden to lake Suldalsvatnet.
 It will then be submerged across Suldalsvatnet and further be placed in a trench stretching from the shoreline to the converter station, located adjacent to an existing hydropower plant in Kvilldal.